phpagil/amplify-to-do-list/README.md

   * Password: password

 ## Purpose of project
-* This is just a simple app for me to practice new skills: React Hooks, AWS and GraphQL.
+* This is a simple app for me to practice new skills:
+  * Using React Hooks, and useContext for state management
+  * Setting up AWS Cognito and using Auth
+  * Using GraphQL with DynamoDB.
+* Also practised unit testing in React with Jest.

 ## User flows